Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+The hardware watchdog needs to be able to be physically disabled so the board can be programmed without the watchdog getting in the way.
+Probably add a jumper by the JTAG and serial lines to disable the watchdog.

 On the CSKB standard, do we need to be able to operate as board 0?
 That affects board layout.